Incident Response Playbook : guide 72 heures pour réponse à breach

 # Force re-authentication

-# Apply emergency patches
+# Emergency patches

 apt-get update && apt-get upgrade -y # Linux